EntTheTree/Webnovel-1/Draft 2.md

 “Mom…”

 “Just rest for now, sweetie.
 We can go eat some delicious food later\!”
-I heard her say cheerfully.
+She sounded cheerful.

 *I didn’t want to eat anything*, was what I had previously thought as I stood there in the bakery.
 The smell of freshly baked bread filled the store, not letting a single visitor escape unscathed.
 Displayed by the counter stood countless types of pastries, ranging from simple wheat rolls to elegantly designed cakes in all types of colors.
 It looked just like one of those cafes I had seen in my previous life.

-I shook my pocketbook and heard some coins clink together, ringing out like bells.
-My parents appeared to be in a joyous mood walking around the city so I asked to go explore on my own, letting them enjoy the day.
-My dad gave me a whole four silver coins to go have fun.
-Add to that my first ever silver coin, it totaled to a considerable sum.
+I shook my pocketbook and heard some coins click, ringing out like small bells.
+My parents appeared to be in a joyous mood today, laughing and giggling while walking around the new city.
+I asked to go explore on my own, which had worried my mom and elated my father.
+He gave me a whole four silver coins to go do whatever I wanted for today.
+There were a total of five silver coins in my pouch, a considerable sum for someone like me.

 The first silver coin I had gotten was still with me, accompanying me whenever I went out.
-I had originally wanted to spend it on something or the other but the opportunity never came.
-The only explanation had to be that it was enchanted by magic.
-I considered it my lucky charm.
+The original idea was to spend it on something or the other, but like magic, the opportunity never came.
+Something was deliberately stopping me from using this coin, I thought.
+It was now my lucky charm.
+Did it do anything?
+Not really, but the thought was fun.

 “How much for a slice of that cake?”
 I pointed to something plain-looking.

 “That’ll be five silvers.”
 The barista-looking woman answered.
-I half-expected the golden circle to appear, but no matter how long I waited, it didn’t show up.

 Five silver coins should be enough to buy enough to buy food for five whole days and still be left with some remaining.
 Why, our room cost us only three silvers for the day.
+I’ve never been good with money but didn’t that sound too much?
+I expected the golden circle to appear, but no matter how long I waited, it didn’t show up.

 I pointed to a bag of cookies.
 “What about that?”